marcverhagen/semcor/README.md

 br-a12
 ```

-Files in the list that are not loaded into Semcor will be ignored.
+Files in the list that are not available in Semcor will be ignored.